 The Connection Between eCRM and eCommerce CRM Software

-Key points to understand the connection:
+Key points to consider:

 - Customer data: Both systems analyze online customer data to track buying patterns, preferences, and behaviors, enabling targeted marketing and personalized experiences.